lowtze/latin-books/Julia - Reed/Reed - Julia.md

 nocte obsc�r� Helenam furtim rapt�vit et in

-* From this point onwards the marking of long syllables in the first and secoDd declensions has in the main been discon-
+[^2]: From this point onwards the marking of long syllables in the first and second declensions has in the main been discontinued.

-tinued.
-The long endings in the third declension will be marked tili the end of Chapter XXXV.
+The long endings in the third declension will be marked till the end of Chapter XXXV.

-29

-30

-JULIA

-XXVlii

 n�vem imposuit.
 Vela Candida ventis secundis